SamSamhuns/instacart_market_basket_analysis/README.md

 ### Usage in Jupyter Notebook

-WARNING Installs System wide.

-To install the kaggle package in the notebook.

-Download API key from Kaggle, from Accounts - Create New Api Token.
+- Download API key from Kaggle, from Accounts - Create New Api Token.
 Then move the downloaded kaggle.json to ``~/.kaggle/``.

-To import the Kaggle API in the current Jupyter kernel env, add this line of code to the top of the notebook.
+- To import the Kaggle API in the current Jupyter kernel env, add this line of code to the top of the notebook.
+(WARNING Installs System wide)

 ```python
 import sys
 !{sys.executable} -m pip install kaggle
 ```

+Then download the Kaggle the dataset using ``!kaggle competitions download -c instacart-market-basket-analysis `` inside the Jupyter notebook.